minprog/app-studio/40 Guided/35 Journal/content.md

 -   Add an `OnItemClickListener` to the `ListView`, as well as an `OnItemLongClickListener`.
 Again you can leave the actual functionality of the listeners blank for now, as we will implement this later on, when our database is all set up!

+> Note that the method implemented by `OnItemLongClickListener` returns a `boolean`.
+This boolean indicates whether any further actions should be taken on this layout item after the long click, in other words, whether the regular click should trigger as well.
+Since we do not want this, we should return `true` at the end of the method implementation, indicating the click was handled by the `onItemLongClick` method and no further action is needed.

 ## Model the journal entries